 We are anticipating the first big snow storm here on the East Coast.
 Storms can be extremely stressful, and for those in recovery, storms can pose as a trigger or even risk to recovery.
-Closed roads, schools, and workplaces can disrupt our daily schedules – including work, school and 12-step meetings.
-So we need to be mindful and keep self-care in the forefront of our daily activities.
+Closed roads, schools, and workplaces can disrupt our daily schedules – including work, school, and 12-step meetings.
+So we need to be mindful and keep self-care at the forefront of our daily activities.

 As we end up staying home for extended periods of time, stress, boredom, and discomfort can set in.
 The best way to stay safe and remain sober during the next big storm?
 Be prepared and plan ahead!

 - Prepare comfort food, sharing yummy recipes with family and friends